All Episodes

 (05:51):

-it's going to affect how their social Security is taxed.
+it's going to affect how their social security is taxed.

-One of the things that for social Security that people
+One of the things that for social security that people.

-don't know about is that that up to eighty five
+Don't know about is that that up to eighty five

 percent of your benefit is going to be taxable based

 upon how much other income you have.
-And so when

-of that social Security is taxed.
-But when you do
+But when you do have a.

-that Social Security is going to be taxed.
+security is going to be taxed.

 Speaker 5 (06:26):